 Thank you for agreeing to be a Coffee Hour speaker.
 We are looking forward to your talk and want you to have a pleasant experience.
 This page provides information for Coffee Hour speakers on the promotion, place, Zoom webcast and recording, timetable for the lecture, and presentation do's and don't's.
-If you have any questions or concerns about any information on this page or the technology in 112 Walker Building, please contact Angela Rogers: email@example.com.
+If you have any questions or concerns about any information on this page, please contact MarComm Specialist Angela Rogers: email@example.com.

 Please send to firstname.lastname@example.org the following information at least two weeks prior to your talk (or sooner is always OK):

 - a title and a 250-word abstract on your talk